polypheny/Website/community/gsoc/README.md

 ## Mentors

-This is the mentoring team for the GSoC 2021.
+This is the mentoring team for the Google Summer of Code 2021.

 | Name              | Role             | Languages       |
 |:------------------|:-----------------|:----------------|